X

 | Older patients (≥ 70 years) | Start at 2.5 mg – slower metabolism, higher plasma levels |

-Amlodipine dilates the arteries and pre-capillary arterioles — but not the veins.
-This raises the pressure in the capillaries: more blood flows in (through the dilated arteries), but outflow through the unchanged veins stays the same.
-The result: fluid is pushed from the capillaries into the surrounding tissue.
-Gravity causes this fluid to accumulate mainly in the ankles and lower legs.
+Amlodipine widens the arteries and pre-capillary arterioles – but not the veins.
+This raises the pressure in the capillaries: more blood flows in (through the widened arteries), but the outflow through the unchanged veins stays the same.
+The result: fluid is pushed out of the capillaries into the surrounding tissue.
+Because of gravity, this fluid collects mainly in the ankles and lower legs.

 |---|---|---|